aimmatic/natural-voice-mobile-sdk-android/README.md

 ## Authentication ##

-To authentication Oauth2 with AimMatic account using API Key start AimMatic Activity.
+For Oauth2 authentication with an AimMatic account using an API Key, start AimMaticActivity.

 ```kotlin
 startActivity(Intent(this, AimMaticActivity::class.java))
 ```
-To receive AccessToken after authentication success, start activity for result
+To receive AccessToken after successful authentication, start activity to get the result.

 ```kotlin
 startActivityForResult(Intent(this, AimMaticActivity::class.java), 1000)
 ```
-then override onActivityResult method
+then override the onActivityResult method
 ```kotlin
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {
     super.onActivityResult(requestCode, resultCode, data)